Becky Davies known as Becky Davies

 Alongside her career in Theatre Design, she has continued her fine art practice in both drawing and installation art.
 Her exhibitions include ‘First Steps’ (2007), ‘Lux’ (2009), ‘A Week in the City’ (2009), ‘Second Sight’ (2010), ‘Products of My Creative Endeavours’ (2010) and ‘Imprinting’ (2010).
 Becky was selected for the Sherman’s New Artist Development Scheme in 2009 and gained a Master of Fine Art degree from Cardiff School of Art and Design in 2010.
 Additionally, Becky has produced site-specific art installations as part of theatrical productions, ’C’Laen Ta’ by Theatr Genedlaethol Cymru (2012) and ‘A Queer Christmas’ by Mess Up the Mess (2013).

 In addition to Theatre Design and Art Practice, Becky was awarded a PGCE in Post-Compulsory Education in 2011 and began working at the University of South Wales the same year.
-She is the current Art Pathway and Course Leader for BA Creative and Therapeutic Arts, one of only two courses of its kind in the UK promoting the development of refined workshop facilitation techniques for inclusive and community benefiting creative interventions.
+She was the Course Leader for BA Creative and Therapeutic Arts for 4 years, one of only two courses of its kind in the UK promoting the development of refined workshop facilitation techniques for inclusive and community benefiting creative interventions.
+She now continues to lecture part-time for the course.
 This draws on Becky’s experience of designing and delivering workshops, utilising artistic principles and skills, with a variety of workshop participants including children and adults with profound and multiple learning difficulties, the elderly, youth and community groups and LGBT groups in both Welsh and English.